Empowering Communities One Neighborhood at a Time

 Q: What types of organizations will Comcast not fund?

-A: Organizations without 501(c)(3) status; organizations that practice discrimination by race, gender, religion, age, sexual orientation or national origin; marketing sponsorships; sporting events; trips or tours; capital campaigns; endowments; research students; lobbying campaigns; donor-advised funds; private foundations; individuals; political candidates or political organizations.
+A: Organizations without 501(c)(3) status; organizations that practice discrimination by race, gender, religion, age, sexual orientation or national origin; marketing sponsorships; sporting events; trips or tours; capital campaigns; endowments; research studies; lobbying campaigns; donor-advised funds; private foundations; individuals; political candidates or political organizations.
 In addition, we do not fund Type III Non-Supporting Organizations as defined by the IRS.

 Q: Does the Comcast Foundation accept unsolicited requests?